lbastigk/Nebulite/README.md

 - Rendering with **SDL**.
 - Game logic and entity management.
 - Level loading and object management using **RapidJSON** for structured data.
-- Environments, Renderobjects etc. can be loaded with tasks.
+- Environments, Renderobjects, etc. may be loaded with tasks.
 See `./Application/TaskFiles/` for examples.

 This non-hierarchical architecture enables complex interactive systems and modular subsystems.